gediz/mpv-wiki/Applications-using-mpv.md

 Here is a list of third-party programs which use mpv or libmpv in some form.
 These are **unofficial 3rd party projects** which are not necessarily directly supported by mpv.
 Anyone can add their own project by editing this wiki.

 This is not a list of recommendations, just something to give 3rd party projects visibility.
 Many of these projects target niche uses only, or are unmaintained.
-In particular, there is no mpv GUI frontend recommended by the developers.
+In particular, there is no mpv GUI frontend officially recommended by the developers.

 ## GUI frontends